KHONSAY: POEM OF MANY TONGUES

 —Sofia Jannok (Northern Saami, Sweden)

-This line is from a song titled “Davádat/ Westbound Wind” by acclaimed Swedish performer Sofia Jannok.
+This line is from a song titled “Davádat/ Westbound Wind” by acclaimed Saami performer Sofia Jannok.
 The song appeared on her 2010 music album “Áššogáttis/ By the Embers.”
 In the past decade, Saami youth have embraced their own Saami pop idols.
-That is an indication that the Saami (or Sámi) language, spoken by about 30,000 people today in Finland, Norway, Sweden, and Russia, may well survive.
-Twenty‐year old Mikkal Morottaja a.k.a.
-MC Amoc performs rap and hip‐hop in Inari Sámi, and 22‐year old Tiina Sanila has released the first ever rock album in Koltta Sámi.
+This is a encouraging example that the Saami (or Sámi) language, spoken by about 30,000 people today in Finland, Norway, Sweden, and Russia, may well survive.
+Other Saami artists include twenty‐year old Mikkal Morottaja a.k.a.
+MC Amoc who performs rap and hip‐hop in Inari Sámi, and 22‐year old Tiina Sanila who has released the first-ever rock album in Koltta Sámi.
 Translation by Siri Gaski.

 A little bit of musk